gersondekleuver/godot-gerstner-waves/README.md

-# Godot Ocean Shaders
+# Godot Gerstner Waves

-This repository is a collection of ocean shaders for the [godot 4.3 game engine](https://godotengine.org/).
+This repository provides an gerstner wave implimentation for the [godot 4.3 game engine](https://godotengine.org/).

 ## Shaders